 How do we grow our capacity to think out of the box to create what we want?
 How does the mind-body connection impact our performance and in turn our results?
 How do we tap into our potential to continually bring our very best into what we do?
 I had to find out.

 I obtained my PhD in clinical Psychology and was a fellow scientist at Stanford University.
 Shortly after, I became a professor at the University of Miami School of Medicine.
 Later, I was Director of High-Performance in the University of Miami’s Department of Athletics.

+At the age of 22, Brittany Viola was a top ranked competitive collegiate diver aspiring to reach the Olympics.
+But she became stuck and she couldn’t escape the feeling that her career was coming to an end.
+She desperately wanted to finish strong but didn’t know how—something was missing and she was facing extreme burnout.
 Brittany needed support and she found me.
 My job was to add that missing element to her work which would allow her to reach the next level she desired.
-Most importantly though, I wanted to find a way that would allow her to transform her self-image as a diver into a life of excellence beyond her athletic achievements.
+Most importantly though, I wanted to find a way that would allow her to transform her orientation as a diver into a life of excellence beyond her athletic achievements.

 There’s nothing more fulfilling and energizing for me than seeing a young athlete like Brittany dream big, achieve her goals, and grow tremendously in the process.